 2am – Toilet stop in the middle of the night (Moses will often do a poo)

 In total an 8-10 week old puppy may sleep for up to 18 or even 20 hours per day so don’t be alarmed if they seem to be taking things easy and count your blessings!

 On the other hand if I see that Moses is not tired or is up and raring to go I will adapt the schedule.
-However it is loosely based around the above.
+However, it is loosely based around the above.
 Below you can see how many videos I’m adding to the video diary of Moses as he grows up.
 This is called Project Moses, and these are of him between 8 and 10 weeks.
-All available on my membership site, theonlinedogtrainer.com.
+All available in my Puppy Coach training program!

 If your puppy is a bit older, or you have a second, more mature dog in your home, I encourage you to check out how I trained over 37,000 dogs with my program, The Dog Calming Code.

 All the best,